Lesterpig/es6-playground/README.md

 ## Usage

 Expected results are passed to the `assert` module.
-When running a script with `node <name>`, you whould not see any message.
+When running a script with `node <name>`, you would not see any message.

 ## Inspiration